kenneth-law/TradeSmart/README.md

 - **Volume Score (10%)**: Assesses trading volume relative to average

 ### Machine Learning-Based Scoring
-The new ML-based scoring system uses gradient boosted trees to:
+The ML-based scoring system uses Gradient Boosted Decision Trees (GBDT) to:
 - Discover non-linear relationships in market data
 - Automatically adjust to changing market conditions
-- Reduce overfitting through feature orthogonalization
+- Reduce overfitting through feature orthogonalization and regularization
 - Provide more stable signals with lower turnover
 - Generate explainable predictions with feature importance

+#### GBDT Implementation Details
+- **Model Types**: Supports both regression (score prediction) and classification (buy/sell signals)
+- **Feature Engineering**: Extracts 30+ technical indicators as features
+- **Preprocessing Pipeline**:
+  - Robust scaling to handle outliers
+  - Feature selection using mutual information
+  - Dimensionality reduction with PCA to reduce multicollinearity
+- **Training Process**:
+  - Time series cross-validation to prevent lookahead bias
+  - Hyperparameter tuning for optimal performance
+  - L1 regularization and Huber loss for robustness
+- **Per-Ticker Models**: Supports individual models for each ticker for more accurate predictions
+- **Automatic Retraining**: Models can be scheduled for periodic retraining to adapt to changing market conditions

 ### Strategy Classification
 Stocks are classified into strategies (Strong Buy, Buy, Neutral/Watch, Sell, Strong Sell) based on their overall score, with strategy details that consider both short-term and long-term performance metrics.